 10. Get creative with DIY clothing storage

 An imaginative and super-attractive storage aid: the humble branch.
 A beautiful rail made from birch is a lovely way to display your prettiest tops.
+Make your own or get a ready-made birch rail at Etsy.

 11. Pick a bed with hidden storage